solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 ## Magic of the ESM

 Right from the start, we need to make a clear distinction between the _Lambda **service**_ and the _Lambda **function**_.
 While Lambda function is what you will deal with most of the time, the actual function instance being invoked, _Lambda service_ is what does all the magic behind the scenes and makes it so powerful.
-An essential and often overlooked part of the _Lambda service_ is the **[event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html)**, or the **_ESM_** for short.
+An essential and often overlooked part of the _Lambda_ service is the **[event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html)**, or the **_ESM_** for short.

 ![esm](/img/kinesis/ESM.png){: .img.centered }

 When attaching a Lambda function to consume a Kinesis stream, you are in fact attaching an event source mapping and pointing your Lambda function to it.
 The _ESM_ will read **batches of records** from the stream and invoke your Lambda function for you.
-It is also used with Lambda triggers like _SQS_ and _DynamoDB Streams_.
-In case of service integrations where there is no _ESM_ involved and Lambda is triggered directly (e.g. with an _SNS_ or _CloudWatch Event_ trigger), there can be **no batching**.
+It is also used with _Lambda_ triggers like _SQS_ and _DynamoDB Streams_.
+In case of service integrations where there is no _ESM_ involved and _Lambda_ is triggered directly (e.g. with an _SNS_ or _CloudWatch Event_ trigger), there can be **no batching**.

 Event source mapping is your invisible magical ingredient that is behind all that we are going to discuss next.

 ## Batches and windows

 As we know by now, each shard in a Kinesis stream can be thought of as a separate queue with its own throughput limitations.
-When writing to a stream, the partition keys help Kinesis to distribute records among all the available shards.
+When writing to a stream, the partition keys help Kinesis distribute records among all the available shards.
 When reading from the stream, it’s the consumers’ responsibility to take care of reading from all the available shards in parallel.
-The way Lambda handles this is by triggering a **separate concurrent Lambda invocation** to read records from each dedicated shard.
-So, by default, you will have as many concurrent Lambda invocations reading from your stream as you have shards.
+The way _Lambda_ handles this is by triggering a **separate concurrent _Lambda_ invocation** to read records from each dedicated shard.
+So, by default, you will have as many concurrent _Lambda_ invocations reading from your stream as you have shards.

 ![kinesis](/img/kinesis/kinesis.png){: .img.centered }